 Written by: Craig This entry was posted on Monday, January 23rd, 2012 at 5:23 pm and is filed under Music News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 A sixteen year-old MC from Coulsdon has been named as the winner of the national Open Mic UK competition at The O2 in London!